prudhviraj123256/User_Management_Dashboard/README.md

 1. Clone the repository

     git clone [repo-url]

     cd user-management-dashboard

 2. Install dependencies

     npm install

 3. Start the development server

     npm start (This will launch the app in your browser at http://localhost:3000)

 4. Run tests

     npm test  (Runs unit tests built with React Testing Library and Jest)

 Project Structure

 /src

       /components          (Reusable UI components like UserList, UserForm, Pagination, FilterPopup)

       /services            (API service functions in userService.js)

       /utils               (Utility functions like validation.js)

       App.js               (It is the Main application logic including state and handlers)

       index.js             (It is the React entry point)

+      /tests               (Unit tests for components)

 Challenges Faced